Drake

 See also

-drake::geometry::ProximityProperties, Hydroelastic contact, Properties for hydroelastic contact
+drake::geometry::ProximityProperties, Hydroelastic contact parameters, Properties for hydroelastic contact

 drake:ignored_collision_filter_group